Vancouver, WA Burn Injury Lawyers

 Helping burn victims and families in Washington and Oregon

 Burn injuries are beyond horrible.
 They cause searing and unbearable pain if they’re anything more than a first-degree burn.
 Victims often are left with unsightly scars and disfigurement, which can require extensive plastic surgery.
-Victims of third-degree burns are typically never the same.
+And those that suffer third-degree burns are typically never the same.

 The experienced Vancouver, WA burn injury lawyers at Philbrook Law Office, PS, are respected for their strong track record of success in representing anyone who suffers injuries through negligence or product defects.
 We work with fire professionals, product safety experts, and others to determine the cause of a fire – and what steps should have been taken to protect you and anyone who died from burn injuries.